WordPress/meta-environment/docs/troubleshooting.md

   either, 1) Upgrading your svn client to version 1.8+; or 2) Work with svn from inside the virtual machine.

 * **Windows** installations: Adrian Pop has documented some tips for [installing the Meta Environment on Windows](http://test.informagination.ro/wordpress-meta-environment-in-win-10/).

+* **My IDE (or other tool) doesn't recognize `wp-content` as a Git checkout:** Because `wp-content` is a symlink, you may need to open `vagrant.local/www/wordpress-meta-environment/meta-repository` as the project root, instead of `vagrant.local/www/wordpress-meta-environment/{site}/public_html`.
+Another option is to use Git from the command line.

+need troubleshooting tip that if your ide doesn't recognize project as git repo then open wme/meta-repository rather than wme/{site}/public_html

+## Problems with specific sites

 * **Developer.WordPressorg.dev WP-Parser memory errors:** You may need to increase the amount of RAM that the virtual machine has in order to run the parser for `developer.wordpress.dev`.
 To do that, open VVV's `Vagrantfile`,